 Pelvic inflammatory disease is an acute ascending polymicrobial infection of the female gynecologic tract that is frequently associated with Neisseria gonorrhoeae or Chlamydia trachomatis .

 Symptoms and physical findings vary widely and may include lower abdominal tenderness, adnexal tenderness, and cervical motion tenderness.
 Fever and cervical or vaginal discharge may also be present.

 Diagnosis may be difficult because symptoms range from absent to severe and may be nonspecific.
-Possible laboratory findings include abundant WBCs on saline microscopy of vaginal secretions, elevated ESR, elevated CRP, and laboratory documentation of cervical infection with Neisseria gonorrhoeae or Chlamydia trachomatis .
+Possible laboratory findings include abundant white blood cells on saline microscopy of vaginal secretions, elevated erythrocyte sedimentation rate, elevated c-reactive protein, and laboratory documentation of cervical infection with Neisseria gonorrhoeae or Chlamydia trachomatis .
 Laparoscopy is the definitive procedure but is invasive and is not recommended for routine diagnosis.